 - Please be aware that unbound doesn't encrypt DNS traffic.
 For DNS traffic encryption, you will need to use DNS over HTTPS.

-- Unbound and DNS over HTTPS can't be used together.
+- Unbound and DNS over HTTPS can't be used together on the same devices.

 How to enable Unbound?

 Unbound is part of the DNS Service feature.
 To apply Unbound to your devices:

 - Tap the DNS Service button at the bottom of the main page, turn on Unbound and select the devices/groups/networks to apply to.
 Please note that any specific device/group/network can only be applied with one of the DNS services at a time.

 - You can also go to the detail page of any device, tap "…" on the control button panel, tap DNS service, and select Unbound.

 In the 1.52 app release, you can also now send DNS requests over VPN instead of your ISP to protect your privacy further by enabling Unbound over VPN.
 To use this feature, you must have a VPN Client connection configured on your Firewalla and be using Unbound.
 Read more about this feature in our 1.52 App Release Notes.

 For any given devices/groups/networks, these services are mutually exclusive.
 Just like rules, when there is conflict, the priority of different levels is device > group > network > global.

 For example, in the screens below, if you applied Unbound to all devices, and applied DoH to the device group - IoT.
 It means:

 - On the IoT devices, Doh will take precedence over Unbound.